The Chinese alphabet

 And yes, opposite to the English language, the Chinese language is an ideographic language.
 However, Chinese people have always been working on different methods to show how the characters are pronounced.
-The system we are using now is called “Hanyu Pinyin”, or just Pinyin, which consists of Roman letters, therefore, these letters are what people referred to as the Chinese alphabet.
-Pinyin was created in the 1950s in mainland China and is widely adopted internationally since 1982.
+The system we are using now is called “Hanyu Pinyin”, which consists of Roman letters, therefore, these letters are what people referred to as the Chinese alphabet.
+It was created in the 1950s in mainland China and is widely adopted internationally since 1982.

-The Chinese government and the educational development wanted to promote Pinyin in Mainland China starting from the 1950s, so that also people that know nothing about Chinese characters could still read.
+The Chinese government and the educational development wanted to promote this new Chinese alphabet in Mainland China starting from the 1950s, so that also people that know nothing about Chinese characters could still read.
 And so, a group of linguistics created the Hanyu Pinyin system (汉语拼音), choose one set of coding/decoding system to show the real pronunciations of all Chinese characters, so the illiterate Chinese people and foreigners can learn this language more easily.
 In the end, they found that many sounds of Roman letters are fairly close approximations of Mandarin, with exception of some cases.

 Based on this idea, rather than letter by letter, one Chinese Hanzi character has a corresponding set of roman letters (which is called Pinyin syllable) to indicate its sound.
-When someone is learning Chinese, at the very beginning, words are shown just in Pinyin, and later, when one is learning characters, the Pinyin syllable will be marked above the character to help you to memorize the character.
+When someone is learning Chinese, at the very beginning, words are shown just in Pinyin, and later, when one is learning characters, the syllable will be marked above the character to help you to memorize the character.